hiya5150/familyBlog/README.md

 Family Blog
-I will use Angular for frontend and MySQL as the database to store the data.

 REVISED MVP
 1) authentication.
 2) creation of blog entries that support text.
 3) creation of blog entries that support images and video.
 4) adding edit and delete buttons.

+look into how to use SQLite - no secondary serveris required

+for hosting: heroku supports both frontend and backend. githubpages for frontend

+I will use Angular for frontend and MySQL as the database to store the data.

 Below, I map out each page of the project.